Roofing software guide

 Not every roofer needs a roofing-specific operating system right now.
 A solo roofer doing a few jobs per month may only need estimates, invoicing, payments, and basic follow-up.
 A roofer whose only bottleneck is measurements may be better served by RoofSnap, HOVER, or EagleView.
 A team without a clear sales and production process should map the workflow before buying a platform full of boards and automations.

 If your biggest issue is estimates going cold after you send them, start by estimating the revenue at risk with our lost estimate revenue calculator and use our contractor follow-up email templates before you commit to a heavyweight CRM.
+If your first bottleneck is quick roof sizing, use the roof square footage calculator or the roof shingle calculator before comparing full software.

 Free and Low-Cost Roofing Software Options